Oil Change International Staff

 Elizabeth Bast, Managing Director, ebast [at] priceofoil.org

-Elizabeth Bast is the Managing Director at Oil Change International, where she is responsible for organizational development and administration.
-She has ten years of experience in the environmental field, with five years of international environmental campaigning and program management.
+Elizabeth Bast is the Managing Director at Oil Change International, where she is responsible for organizational development and administration and coordinates the organization’s work on international energy finance.
+She has fifteen years of experience in the environmental field, with ten years of international environmental campaigning and program management.
+She has written and advocated on a variety of international climate and energy policy issues, including phasing out fossil fuel subsidies, the need for access to clean energy and funding for adaptation to climate change, and energy policy and practices at international financial institutions.
 Prior to working at Oil Change, Elizabeth served as International Program Director at Friends of the Earth U.S., where she led the organization’s international climate campaign.
 Elizabeth has also worked at Worldwatch Institute and the Environmental Policy Center, and holds a Master’s degree from the Massachusetts Institute of Technology and an undergraduate degree from Stanford University.
-She has written articles and reports on a variety of international climate and energy policy issues, including the UN climate negotiations, the need for adaptation to climate change and access to clean energy, and the World Bank’s energy policy and practices.

 Heike Mainhardt, Senior Subsidies Analyst, heike [at] priceofoil.org